hackwerken/frankenergie2influxdb/readme.md

 # Frank energie to InfluxDB scraper

 This simple script get's tomorrows prices from Frank Energie's GraphQL API, and writes them to InfluxDB.
+Currently only works for electricity prices.

 This repo is mainly intended for my own documentation uses.
 But feel free to use / adapt it to your needs.